rejeeshravindran/Rejeesh_Portfolio/README.md

 While exploring the data for the first time, It contains mainly informations related to house/plot of customers.
 The data is first loaded in Excel and explored.
-Then it was imported to SQL (SSMS) Cleaning of the data is thoroughly explained with comments in the SQL File After the data is cleaned it is loaded to Microsoft PowerBI from SQL Server Database for visualisation & presentation of the insights.
+Then it was imported to SQL (SSMS) Cleaning and modeling of the data is thoroughly explained with comments in the SQL File After the data is cleaned and modeled it is loaded to Microsoft PowerBI from SQL Server Database for visualisation & presentation of the insights.

 ## Visualization of the Findings